NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/random_select.md

 # GNT4 Random Select

+## Deprecation Note

+This document was written back in mid-2018, and much of the information in it we now understand a lot better.
+For example, we now know that Super Smash Bros.
+Melee and Naruto GNT4 use the same random function because they both take it from the HAL Sysdolphin library.
+Additionally, the way random select was originally investigated was not as effective as how we would have done it today (i.e. using Ghidra).

+Worst of all, the code described here has a major issue with it.
+When random select is activated in non-CSS menus it can break the menus, such as the options menu.
+With that being said, this page is left up for historical reasons but should not held as a source of truth for the code it describes.

+## Description

 In Naruto GNT4, there is no character select in the character select menus.
 This page talks about the code to add a random select to the game.
 Using this code, random select is activated by holding **Start** and hitting **Down** on the control stick in any character select menu.
 It will also work for all four players if in multiplayer.

 ![Random Select](/gnt4/images/gameplay/random_select.gif?raw=true "Random Select")